 K is a Yr 5 child who was spending a lot of time out of the classroom as a result of disruptive and challenging behaviour.
 His relationship with school staff was often confrontational.
 Pep has worked hard to establish a relationship with K. through one to one work.
 Once trust was established Pep was able to begin to tackle some of the barriers to his learning and support more in the classroom.
 Over time there has been a gradual reintegration into to classroom with support.
 This support is now gradually being withdrawn.
 In addition, school staff working with K, are beginning to change their view of him and he is developing much more positive relationships with adults in the school.

-- Pam and T
+- Vicki and T

 The school were struggling to manage challenging behaviour associated with T’s autism.
 Pam has sought to be consistent in modelling strategies to help T manage better and feel less stressed in what is a challenging environment for her.
 Pam has put in place clear boundaries that are always enforced in a non-confrontational way thereby eliminating power struggles.
 Uncertainty around daily routine and behavioural management has been reduced thereby making T feel safer and less anxious.
 By modelling strategies that can have an impact on T’s behaviour, Pam has helped staff feel more confident in managing T’s behaviour themselves.